In rare compromise, Nigerian emerges as frontrunner for OPEC boss

 Barkindo also served on OPEC's economic commission and held various high-ranking positions during a career at NNPC that spanned over two decades.

-He was deputy managing director of the Nigerian Liquefied Natural Gas Company, a joint venture between NNPC, Shell Gas BV, Total (TOTF.PA) and Eni (ENI.MI).
+He was deputy managing director of the Nigerian Liquefied Natural Gas Company, a joint venture between NNPC, Shell Gas BV, Total and Eni.

 He was also head of NNPC's London office, managing director of NNPC's oil and gas trading division, and an NNPC group executive director.